 Adelina Zotta, Co-Founder of NutriPaw

-Order fulfilment options: what are they (and how to choose one)
+Order fulfilment options: what are they (+ 3 tips from the experts)

 It’s clear that different ecommerce businesses have different needs.
-With all of the factors above in mind, the best order fulfilment strategy for your business might not be the same as your competitors.
+The best order fulfilment strategy for your business might not be the same as that of your competitors.

 The most common order fulfilment methods are outsourcing to a third-party fulfilment provider, merchant fulfilment, and dropshipping.